alasca-association/tarook/docs/user/guide/monitoring/prometheus-stack.rst

 Prometheus Stack
 ================

-YAOOK/K8s uses the kube-prometheus-stack helm chart with an additional abstraction layer.
+Tarook uses the kube-prometheus-stack helm chart with an additional abstraction layer.
 To figure out the used version, you could use: